JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/production_cycle.rst

 *   Get all team members on the same page about the look and feel of the game.
 *   Determine the product timeline.
 Assign owners to tasks that must be completed.
 *   For more technical goals see :ref:`Pre Production Technical Pipeline`
+*   Make improvements to the game concept from user feedback (See :ref:`User Testing and Feedback`).

 What Can Go Wrong